ex WNØCLR, WAØCLR, VE3/WAØCLR, VE4/WAØCLR, GMØ/WAØCLR,

 ACØL, VE3/ACØL, VE6/NØUF, V31TD and NØZME (Navy Mars 1965 - 1967)

 I live in Hutchinson MN, a town of 13,000 people about 50 west of Minneapolis with my wife, Linda.
 We lived in central Minnesota until 1985, then moved to New Jersey for three years.
 Then back to the Minneapolis area for two years and then lived in Gladstone, MO from 1991 until 2005.
 We have two sons, Jason, his wife Stacey and our grandsons William and Tristan live in Kansas City, MO.
-Brent lives in Des Moines, IA.
+Brent, his Wife Dana and our granddaughter Marina live in West Des Moines, IA.

 During my Freshman year in high school (December 1961) I took the Novice test and was issued WNØCLR in February, 1962.
 My Elmer was Bob Packer, WØVHE(SK).
 Bob had a call plate from the first year Minnesota issued them, 1952.
 My Novice license was good for one year and non-renewable.
 Novices were limited to 75 watts, crystal controlled and CW only.
 My first rig was a Hallicrafters SX-40 receiver and a home brew transmitter.
 It used a 5U4 rectifier, a 6J5 in a Pierce oscillator and a 6L6 final on 80 & 40 meters.
 I upgraded to a DX-40 in May of 62.
 In late 1962 I upgraded to a Technician and my call changed to WAØCLR.
 I used a Heathkit Lunchbox on 50 megacycles, yes, cycles not hertz, and a home brew 4 element beam at 25 feet.
 In 1965 I upgraded, for what I thought would be the last time to a General.
 A General Class held all amateur operating privileges at the time.
 I upgraded to an Advanced Class in June, 1975 and finally to Extra in February, 1993.
 In April 2000 I applied for the vanity call ACØL.
 In April 2002 I applied for the vanity call NØUF.
 After having a three letter suffix for 35+ years ACØL ended to abruptly.